What Do Wild Rabbits Eat in Yard

 4. Fruit and Vegetable Scraps

-Wild rabbits may be seen feeding on fruits and vegetables that may have been left in compost bins or in the garbage cans.
-They are naturally attracted to scrap which includes things such as apple cores, carrot tops, and melon skins.
+Wild rabbits may feed on fruits and vegetables left in compost bins or garbage cans.
+They are attracted to food scraps, which include apple cores, carrot tops, and melon skins.

 5. Tree Bark

-They feed on the soft barks and new sprouts, which can eventually injure or kill the tree since it disrupts its water supply system.
-The chewing can contribute to bark stripping and the tree is left exposed to diseases and pests as well.
+This feeding habit can eventually injure or kill the tree since it disrupts its water supply system.
+The chewing can also contribute to bark stripping and increase the risk of diseases and pests.

 6. Wooden Structures